SP5GW/RF_Tap/README.md

 * Wes Hayward W7ZOI and Bob Larkin W7PUA for great base design of RF Tap described in QST June 2001 issue.
 * Barry L. Dorr for detailed analysis of resistive pi attenuator design.
+* Fesz (owner of Fesz Electronics youtube channel) for great hints regarding how to match ltspie simulations to NanoVNA measurements - You rock Fesz!!!

 ## Design Overview
 RF Tap is a device used to extract or monitor radio frequency (RF) signals from a transmission line without significantly disturbing the original signal.
 The RF signal at Tap output is attenuated to a level that is safe for measurement equipment such as oscilloscope.
 In case of this particular design attenuation is fixed to -40dB (voltage at RFTap output is x100 lower then one, which is present at the transmission path).
 All three RF Tap terminals have 50ohm impedance.